kiviabrito/Pokedex/README.md

 - [ ] https://pokeapi.co/api/v2/ability/{path} ->
 - AbilityInfo - with the information about the ability with the path = {path}

-Retrofit + Gson are working together to serialize the Json, response from the API call, to those 3 models described above.
+Retrofit + Gson are working together to deserialize the Json, response from the API call, to those 3 models described above.
 For the database cashing it is using another model called "PokemonEntity", which contain relevante information to run the app on the offline mode.

 ## Views: